-For all its size, scale and levels of operations, and its excellent IT initiatives, it has to be said that the Indian Railways network is hardly a beacon of technological wonder when it comes to its core operations.
+For all its size, scale and levels of operations, and its excellent IT initiatives, the Indian Railways network is hardly a beacon of technological wonder when it comes to its core operations.
 It seems to barely hold itself together by the hopes, wishes, and prayers of a billion people and tireless, on-their-toes railway officials.
 So, as we roll along dreaming about high-speed rail in India, it is only imperative that some time or the other we invariably hit on the most pertinent question on everyone’s mind: What about our existing railway network?
 How can a state-of-the-art Bullet Train system and a crumbling conventional train network made up of outdated ramshackle trains exist in the same country at the same time?
 Shouldn’t we improve speed/cleanliness/security/facilities/capacity/ punctuality/ <insert any other shortcoming of our existing railway system> first?
-In short, shouldn’t we improve our existing Indian railways system first before trying to run Bullet trains?
+In short, shouldn’t we improve/upgrade our existing Indian railways system first before/instead of trying to run Bullet trains?

 Of course, we have to improve our existing railway network.
 However, like we saw in the previous chapter while debating on the “shouldn’t we first develop Indian economically first?” question, “waiting” for our existing network to “become better” before we start running high-speed trains is fallacious.
 As explained here, most people seem to harbor this pre-conceived notion that change, or “progress” – the incremental development or betterment of any system – has to proceed in a linear this-first-and-then-the-other or “solve this problem/develop this first and then move on to the next” manner.
 A legacy and hangover of our centrally planned socialist days, this worked fine in yesteryears that history already left behind in the gutters of time, but not today, where the pace and growth of technology fueled by innovation is rendering today’s technology obsolete tomorrow.
 The only way to stay ahead is to think in advance, far in advance.
 We simply cannot wait for our existing systems to become flawless before moving on to incremental technology.
 In this chapter, we will see why we should opt high-speed railways while modernizing our existing railway network at the same time.